open-education-hub/operating-systems/content/chapters/io/lab/content/local-io-in-action.md

 Now find the `write_torrentfile()` function in the repository.

 It defines an inner function called `write_file()`, which does the actual writing.
-Notice that is's very similar to the example we saw in `support/simple-file-operations/file_operations.py`:
+Notice that it's very similar to the example we saw in `support/simple-file-operations/file_operations.py`:

 ```Python
 with open(filepath, 'wb') as save_file: